 Is camping available at Deception Pass State Park?

-There are three campgrounds within the park, one on Fidalgo Island and two on Whidbey Island.
-Quarry Pond Campground on Fidalgo is open all year.
-Go to Washington State Parks reservations page to reserve a site.
+Go to the State Parks reservations page to reserve a site.
 Reservations open nine months in advance, and it’s recommended to make your reservation as early as possible.

 What are the park entrance fees and operating hours?